 We have compiled scientific evidence from around the world which suggests that raising pigs on this scale could risk having a serious impact on human health - as well as on the welfare of pigs.
-We have previously submitted objections to the proposal on the grounds that the extremely high number of pigs housed in one location may increase the level of disease on the holding – over time this may pose a threat to the local community at the very least.
-The recent adjustments to the planning proposal, made by Midland Pig Producers, did not change our original objections and we have submitted a renewed objection to this effect.
+We previously submitted objections to the proposal on the grounds that the extremely high number of pigs housed in one location may increase the level of disease on the holding – over time this may pose a threat to the local community at the very least.
+The recent adjustments to the planning proposal, made by Midland Pig Producers, did not change our original objections and we submitted a renewed objection to this effect.

 You can read our last submission to the planning consultation 2014 here.
 [PDF, 593 KB]